Strategies to Regulate Your Nervous System After Trauma

 Chart with color coded boxes, yellow for hyperousal, green for window of tolerance, blue for hypoarousal, to illustrate how strategies for nervous system regulation after trauma keep us in our window of tolerance.

-As we discuss the following self-regulation strategies keep in mind that they are to be used when you are not actually in danger.
+As we discuss the following regulation techniques keep in mind that they are to be used when you are not actually in danger.
 If you are in danger, take the necessary actions to find safety prior to focusing on self-regulation.
 Our bodies become activated for a reason and sometimes we do need to take action rather than trying to cope or resist.
 Another disclaimer is that the following strategies are sometimes not the right approach for a specific state a person may find themselves in, it really is best to work with a trained trauma therapist to develop a personal strategy.
 This list is for educational purposes only and should not be taken as clinical advice for your specific symptoms.

-Potential Strategies for Managing Hyperarousal
+Strategies for Managing Hyperarousal

 1. Grounding Techniques